marciniuk/COVID-19-Script/README.md

 # COVID-19

 What is COVID-19 commonly known as coronavirus?
 I think we all know.
 But we don't know one thing - how fast it spreads.
-This script, based on data downloaded from [NowelCOVID's website](https://corona.lmao.ninja), gives quick access to important information.
+This script, based on data downloaded from [NovelCOVID's website](https://corona.lmao.ninja), gives quick access to important information.

 ## Installation